Rithik53/azure-functions-ef6-blog-/_posts/2025-11-13-azure-functions-v1-ef6-incidents.md

 > Even if every method is async/await, you cannot safely share one context instance across concurrent operations.

 In an Azure Functions app, multiple messages are processed in parallel.
 By sharing a static context, we had:
-- Message 1 querying and saving on the same TVSModel
+- Message 1 querying and saving on the same DbContext
 - Message 2 doing the same at the same time
 - EF's change tracker and connection state getting corrupted